 Whether seeking a summer internship or permanent employment, our students fan out across industries.
 From apparel to venture capital to computer hardware, our students and graduates are transforming the world around them with the principles of UCLA Anderson's culture.

-Check out a more in depth breakdown with our annual employment data for the full-time Class of 2014 and summer internship Class of 2015.
-The employment report for the full-time Class of 2015 and summer internship Class of 2016 will be coming in January.
+Check out a more in depth breakdown with our annual employment data for the full-time Class of 2015 and summer internship Class of 2016.

 Each advisor is aligned with a function or industry, but all are generalists.
 As a UCLA Anderson student, you can meet with any for personalized support on:

 These occur throughout the year and feature Parker CMC advisors, second-year students, alumni and executives.
 Topics include:

 During your first quarter, you will prepare for recruiting season with the Career Series course, taught by the associate director of career education and Parker CMC advisors with the help of the second-year teaching assistants.

 This course taps the wisdom of your 70 section classmates, with expertise in every industry and function.
 The programming is a mix of lecture, practicum, small-group breakouts and individual advising.